Gerapy/Gerapy/docs/en/source/docker.md

 # Docker

-Gerapy also provides a Docker image that can be used to quickly launch the Gerapy service using Docker.
+Gerapy also provides a Docker Image that can be used to quickly launch the Gerapy service.

 ## Run

 First you need to select a directory as the Gerapy working directory, such as ~/gerapy or others.
-Here is the ~/gerapy directory.
+For example, we use the  ~/gerapy directory.
 The Gerapy startup command is as follows:

 ```
 docker run -d --name gerapy -v ~/gerapy:/app/gerapy -p 8000:8000 germey/gerapy